prisma-labs/graphql-framework-experiment/.github/ISSUE_TEMPLATE/99-something-else.md

 ---
 name: Something Else
-about: You have something to say that doesn't obviously fit a other category here
+about: You have something to say that doesn't obviously fit another category here
 title: ''
 labels: ''
 assignees: ''